rgerum/saenopy/README.md

 </p>

-SAENOPY is a free open source 3D traction force microscopy software.
+SAENOPY is a free open source 3D traction force microscopy (TFM) software.
 Its material model is especially well suited for tissue-mimicking and typically highly non-linear biopolymer matrices such as collagen, fibrin, or Matrigel.

 It features a python package to use in scripts and an extensive graphical user interface.